scaucao/Fracture_network-mesh/README.md

 # Fracture_network-mesh
 This repository contains the initial mesh file for the numerical example: "Example 4: Flow through a 2D porous media with fracture network" of the work:

-S. Caucao and J. Esparza: An augmented mixed FEM for the convective Brinkman-Forchheimer problem: a priori and a posteriori error analysis. arXiv:2303.01472 [math.NA], (2023).
+S. Caucao and J. Esparza: An augmented mixed FEM for the convective Brinkman-Forchheimer problem: a priori and a posteriori error analysis.
+Journal of Computational and Applied Mathematics, vol 438, Art.
+Num.
+115517, (2024).

-Available in: <a href="https://arxiv.org/abs/2303.01472" target="_blank">arXiv:2303.01472</a>
+Available in DOI: <a href="https://doi.org/10.1016/j.cam.2023.115517" target="_blank">10.1016/j.cam.2023.115517</a>

 To load the mesh in FreeFem++, use the code: